|Credit: ULKASTUDIO | Shutterstock|

 Lowering the risk of type 2 diabetes

 As with heart disease, risk of type 2 diabetes increases with excessive inflammation and oxidative stress.
 Therefore, asparagus’ impressive anti-inflammatory properties and high levels of antioxidants make it a good preventive food.
-One 2011 study published in the British Journal of Nutrition also suggested that asparagus’ ability to improve insulin secretion and improve β-cell function also helps lower the risk of type 2 diabetes.
+A 2011 study published in the British Journal of Nutrition also suggested that asparagus’ ability to improve insulin secretion and improve beta-cell function also helps lower the risk of type 2 diabetes.
+Beta cells are unique cells in the pancreas that produce, store and release insulin.

-Free-radical busting antioxidants, especially glutathione,are thought to slow the aging process.
+The antioxidant glutathione is thought to slow the aging process, according to a 1998 article in The Lancet journal.
 And the folate that asparagus provides works with B12 to prevent cognitive decline.
-One Tufts University study found that older adults with healthy levels of folate and B12 performed better during a test of response speed and mental flexibility than those with lower levels of folate and B12.
+A Tufts University study found that older adults with healthy levels of folate and B12 performed better during a test of response speed and mental flexibility than those with lower levels of folate and B12.

 Yet another amazing thing about the antioxidant glutathione: it helps protect the skin from sun damage and pollution.